Frenk44/sphinx/README.md

-sphinx
+SPHINX
 ======
+Sphinx stands for Server Paradigm for Hosting Interconnecting Nodes using XML.

-Run-time infrastructure for distribution, monitoring, stimulating XML data over UDP broadcast networks.<br>
+It is a run-time infrastructure for the distribution, monitoring and stimulating of XML data over UDP broadcast networks.<br>
 <br>
 An UDP broadcast network enables the developer to use multiple interacting programs to interact during execution time.
 This approach has the advantage to develop separate smaller interacting programs to achieve a high complexity rather than one big program.
 Smaller programs are easier to maintain than one large complex program.<br>
 <br>